meganindya/btech-assignments/data-structures/README.md

 # Data Structures (IT351)
-A small repository of some starter programs on Data Structures and Algorithms written in C.
+Starter programs on Data Structures and Algorithms written in C.

 ### Array
 - 2D Array Insertion, Deletion, Display